Ritesh2684/tools-jenkins/README.md

 ![Screenshot](pipeline-library.png)

-As a reference, I have added a jenkinsfile_usingLibrary file in the repository, which specifies how the library added in Jenkins environment could be referred from another project in need of the same scripts.
+As a reference, I have added a <b> jenkinsfile_usingLibrary </b> file in the repository, which specifies how the library added in Jenkins environment could be referred from another project in need of the same scripts.
 All the required properties could be configured and passed to the function dockerizedSTPL as a config map to a function in our Jenkins job.